CSCfi/csc-user-guide/docs/apps/csd.md

 There are three ways to access the CSD System:

--   Local installation (Windows or Linux, takes up a lot of disk)
+-   Local installation (Windows or Linux, takes up a lot of disk space)
 -   Using the CSD System via the [Puhti web interface](../computing/webinterface/index.md)
 -   WebCSD (limited functionality), point your browser to [CCDC webserver](http://webcsd.ccdc.cam.ac.uk/)